HazyResearch/deepdive/doc/inference.md

 an introduction to **factor graphs**, a model used by DeepDive to perform probabilistic inference.

-**Probabilistic inference** is the task of deriving the probability for one or more random variables to take a specific value or set of values.
+**Probabilistic inference** is the task of deriving the probability of one or more random variables taking a specific value or set of values.
 For example, a Bernoulli (Boolean) random variable may describe the event that John has cancer.
 Such a variable could take a value of 1 (John has cancer) or 0 (John does not have cancer).
 DeepDive uses probabilistic inference to estimate the probability